ehinterlang/guide/README.md

 # README

-As a refresher and Rails 5 exploration activity,
-I will journal items I encounter and need to explore further.

-* Working through the Rails 5 Guides, the generate controller task does not create all the files that are expected.
-Additionally, Sections 4.2 and 4.3 do not work as expected.
-I rendered a trivial text right in the controller.
-Even html markups did not work.

-* Continuing on to Section 5 of the Guide.
-Hopefully, the introductory problems will becomer clearer.

-* Generators are not creating views, helpers, or assets.
-Section 5 is not working either.
-Some studying of the generators and the Rails 5 defaults are necessary before continuing.
+A refresher and explorer of Rails 5, this project will journal issues or items needing deeper investigation in the Rails 5 framework.

+* This first few attempts were failing because the project was defined as a Rails API project.
+That is a slimmer Rails environment, not the one I was looking for.